 An HIV test is the only way to tell for sure whether you have HIV.

-A few weeks after infection, many people may have flu-like symptoms, which then disappear after a while.
-These symptoms may include fever, headache, tiredness, and enlarged lymph glands in the neck and groin area.
+A few weeks after infection, many people have flu-like symptoms, which then disappear after a while.
+These symptoms can include fever, headache, tiredness, and enlarged lymph glands in the neck and groin area.
 Other people infected with HIV may have no symptoms.

 AIDS is the late stage of HIV infection, when a person's immune system is severely weakened and has difficulty fighting infections and certain cancers.
 At this stage, serious symptoms occur that can include rapid weight loss; serious infections; pneumonia; recurrent fevers; prolonged swelling of the lymph glands; recurring fever to blotches on the skin; prolonged diarrhea; sores of the mouth, anus, or genitals; and memory loss, depression, and other neurologic disorders.